yt-dlp/yt-dlp/README.md

 * `include_live_dash`: Include live dash formats even without `--live-from-start` (These formats don't download properly)
 * `comment_sort`: `top` or `new` (default) - choose comment sorting mode (on YouTube's side)
 * `max_comments`: Limit the amount of comments to gather.
 Comma-separated list of integers representing `max-comments,max-parents,max-replies,max-replies-per-thread`.
 Default is `all,all,all,all`
-    * e.g. `all,all,1000,10` will get a maximum of 1000 replies total, with up to 10 replies per thread. `1000,all,100` will get a maximum of 1000 comments, with a maximum of 100 replies total
+    * E.g. `all,all,1000,10` will get a maximum of 1000 replies total, with up to 10 replies per thread. `1000,all,100` will get a maximum of 1000 comments, with a maximum of 100 replies total
 * `innertube_host`: Innertube API host to use for all API requests
-  * e.g. `studio.youtube.com`, `youtubei.googleapis.com`
+  * E.g. `studio.youtube.com`, `youtubei.googleapis.com`
   * Note: Cookies exported from `www.youtube.com` will not work with hosts other than `*.youtube.com`
 * `innertube_key`: Innertube API key to use for all API requests